Island Rail Corporation

-Island Rail Corp (IRC) is a privately held corporation at the forefront of bringing together a consortium of local, national, and international companies that can support Vancouver Island’s vision to rebuild the Island Rail Corridor for future generations; all within the framework of Reconciliation with the First Peoples as its Partners.
+Island Rail Corporation (IRC) is a privately held company at the forefront of bringing together a consortium of local, national, and international companies that can support Vancouver Island’s vision to rebuild the Island Rail Corridor for future generations; all within the framework of Reconciliation with the First Peoples as its Partners.
 Our team, working closely with Island Rail stakeholders, has undertaken the research and data acquisition of private sector interest in the return of specifically freight-rail service to Vancouver Island; passenger-rail service being a byproduct of the former revenue producer.
-The IRC team has aligned with a number of key businesses and organizations along the Island Rail Corridor, including beyond Vancouver Island, that will benefit directly from a new and enhanced Island freight-rail service.
+The IRC team has aligned with many key businesses and organizations along the Island Rail Corridor, including beyond Vancouver Island, that will benefit directly from a new and enhanced Island Rail System.

-With identified partnerships and collaboration, IRC proposes a new vision for Island Rail operating heavy freight-rail service from Port to Ports (P2P) between the West and East coast ports of Vancouver Island; Port of Alberni, and Port in Nanaimo, respectively, connecting with the Lower Mainland.
-Bidirectional rail traffic at Nanaimo terminals will connect with mainland Class I railway interchanges and the North American rail network via an enhanced high-capacity rail marine service.
-Expanding terminals at Port Alberni to handle an influx in domestic and international freight with the P2P corridor providing the needed rail capacity while alleviating congestion at Vancouver terminals.
-IRC also proposes regional freight-rail service to local businesses along the Island Rail Corridor that can benefit from direct rail service.
+With identified partnerships and stakeholders, IRC is advancing a new vision for Island Rail operating heavy freight-rail service from Port to Ports (P2P) between the West and East coast ports of Vancouver Island; Port of Alberni, and Port in Nanaimo, respectively, connecting with the Lower Mainland.
+Bidirectional rail traffic at Nanaimo terminals will connect with mainland Class I railway interchanges and the North American rail network via an enhanced high-capacity rail-marine service.
+Expanding port facilities at Port Alberni to handle an influx in domestic and international freight with the P2P corridor providing the needed rail capacity while alleviating congestion at Vancouver terminals.
+IRC includes regional freight-rail service to local businesses along the Island Rail Corridor that can benefit from direct rail service.
 Additionally, as a byproduct of revenue-generating heavy freight service, IRC supports an intercity passenger service between Nanaimo, Victoria, and Courtenay as well as a higher frequency passenger rail service between Duncan, Langford, and Victoria.
-IRC envisions operating seasonal revenue-generating tourist trains as well between strategic tourism-centric Island Corridor points of interest.
+IRC envisions operating seasonal revenue-generating tourist trains between strategic tourism-centric Island points of interest.
+Furthermore, extending the network reach beyond the existing rail corridor and to communities not currently rail-served is within the project scope.

-The vision is strong and our collaborations stronger.
-Island freight-rail service and an enhanced Island Rail network and system will return; stronger, more dynamic, diversified, and capable than Island Rail has been historically without the IRC vision.
+The vision is strong and our partnerships stronger.
+Island freight and passenger rail services, together with an enhanced Island Rail network and system will return; stronger, more dynamic, diversified, and capable than Island Rail has historically been without the IRC vision.
+The outlined IRC approach prioritizes Reconciliation with First Nations as majority owners and partners in Island Rail.

 IRC recognizes the value and importance of First Nations involvement in the future success of the Island and its railway.
 As such, IRC has a strong desire and commitment to partner with the local First Peoples and Indigenous Leaders.
-IRC also understands and supports the need to have the sections of unceded corridor lands returned to these First Peoples and for all of these Indigenous Partners to share in the success and importance the Island Rail Corridor will have for the people of Vancouver Island over the next century and beyond.
-Working in partnership with Island Rail Corp, First Nations can participate in a superior modern rail network operating to its full potential, an Island Rail Corridor that will provide a GREEN Transportation System serving Vancouver Island and markets beyond; an Island Rail System that not only meets but exceeds the social and economic objectives of a sustainable future for generations to come.
+IRC also understands and supports the need to have the sections of unceded corridor lands returned to the affected First Nations and for these Indigenous Partners to share in the success and importance Island Rail will have for all people of Vancouver Island for the next seven generations.
+Working in partnership with Island Rail Corp, associated First Nations can participate in a superior modern rail network operating to its full potential, an Island Rail System that will provide a GREEN Transportation System serving Vancouver Island and markets beyond; an Island Rail System that not only meets but exceeds the social and economic objectives of a sustainable future for generations to come.
 This is an inclusive and substantial opportunity for all.

 Our Mandate

-To foster a broad coalition of partners, including both government and non-government groups including the private sector and First Nations, who will aid in achieving these purposes;
+To foster a broad coalition of partners, including both government and non-governmental groups including the private sector and First Nations, as well, including Indigenous businesses, all of which will aid in achieving these purposes;

 To ensure such projects are undertaken in an environmentally friendly and socially beneficial manner, with a goal of reducing Island greenhouse gas emissions while also reducing Island highway congestion and simultaneously improving freight transportation efficiency;